napari/docs/docs/getting_started/open_images.md

 ## Using plugins to improve image display

-With the release of napari 0.7.0, [napari-metadata](https://napari-hub.org/plugins/napari-meta) is included with the bundle and with `napari[optional]` and `napari[all]` installations.
+With the release of napari 0.7.0, [napari-metadata](https://napari-hub.org/plugins/napari-meta) is included with the bundle, conda-forge and with `pip install "napari[optional]"` (or `napari[all]`) installations.
 This plugin provides a widget to view and edit the metadata of layers.
 This can be useful to check if the metadata was correctly read, and to edit it if necessary.

 ![napari metadata widget](https://raw.githubusercontent.com/napari/napari-metadata/main/resources/horizontal-widget.png)